amaan-imran/portfolio/README.md

 # portfolio
-Portfolio of my tech skills, expieriences, and about me
+Portfolio of my tech skills, experiences and a little about me